Pushing the Limits of Sparsity: A Bag of Tricks for Extreme Pruning: Conclusion

 \section{Conclusion}

-In this paper, we introduced EAST, a new DST approach focusing on extreme sparsities that incorporates DyReLU phasing, weight sharing, and cyclic sparsity scheduling.
-Through extensive empirical evaluation on CIFAR-10, CIFAR-100 and ImageNet using ResNet-34 and ResNet-50, we demonstrated EAST's ability to achieve competitive performance at extreme sparsities, surpassing existing methods by a large margin.
+In this paper, we introduced EAST, a new DST approach that focuses on extreme sparsity and incorporates DyReLU phasing, weight sharing, and cyclic sparsity scheduling.
+Through extensive empirical evaluation on CIFAR-10, CIFAR-10, and ImageNet using ResNet-34 and ResNet-50, we demonstrated that EAST achieves competitive performance at extreme sparsitys, surpassing existing methods by a large margin.
 Each component of EAST individually contributes to maintaining robust gradient flow and optimizing parameter exploration at extreme sparsity, while their combined effect can further enhance performance stability.
 Our results highlight the potential for practical applicability in resource-constrained environments, establishing it as a scalable and effective method for highly compressed networks.
 This work opens up future research to optimize models at extreme sparsities, an area often overlooked in previous studies.

-\textbf{Acknowledgments.} Our work was supported by the UKRI EPSRC funding council (EP/V042270/1), a University of Aberdeen PhD studentship, the HPC facility "Maxwell", and the Interdisciplinary Institute. {
+\textbf{Acknowledgments}: Our work was supported by the UKRI EPSRC funding council (EP/V042270/1), a University of Aberdeen PhD studentship, the HPC facility ”Maxwell”, and the Interdisciplinary Institute.